ordinary-developer/win_education/README.md

 ﻿Project information
 -------------------

-This repository contains my files for Windows development technologies.
-(my code snippets and my synopses about the main books' topics).
+This repository contains my files for Windows development technologies (my code snippets and my synopses about the main books' topics).